cpitt/cpitt_resume/resume.md

 * Identified and corrected coding errors to eliminate software bugs
 * Evaluated code to ensure validity, adherence to industry standards, and compatibility with all major browsers and devices
 * Represented Webligo and helped foster positive customer relationships by moderating and participating in daily discussions with users via the forums

+# Projects:

+## 808Blogs.com -- 2006:
+During my senior year in high school after seeing a rise in popularity of sites like livejournal, xanga, blogger, and myspace I set out to develop my own blog hosting and social networking site targeted specifically at Hawaii residents.
+The site was built on a existing php platform called bloghoster, but I quickly found that bloghoster did not offer all the features I needed and so began developing modifications for bloghoster.
+The popularity of these modification eventually got me my first dev job working on the bloghoster platform.

+## Textbook Comparison Engine -- 2010:
+After disappointments with products received from two separate web-development firms and after Sherpabooks was disbanded I decided to create my own textbook price comparison engine.
+Written in PHP my engine gathered information from various online retailers using SOAP and REST APIs where available and page scraping when no APIs were present, and allowed users to search for and compare book prices from various retailers.

 ## Education: